biscodyl/tz-aio-userscript/README.md

 ==============================

-[Does everything you wish Torrentz could do!](http://userscripts.org/scripts/show/125001) This userscript enhances torrentz.eu to include a bunch of new features.
+[Does everything you wish Torrentz could do!](http://userscripts.org/scripts/show/125001) This userscript enhances Torrentz (on all SSL domains) to include a bunch of new features.
 Tested on Firefox 12+ and Google Chrome +18 with Tampermonkey.

 Applies to these sites
 ----------------------